What causes floating poop?

 Some conditions that can cause malabsorption include:

-- Lactose intolerance: Lactose intolerance is an allergy to a protein in milk and other dairy products.
+- Lactose intolerance: Lactose intolerance is an allergy to a type of sugar mainly found in milk and other dairy products.
 It is also the most common cause of malabsorption.
 People with lactose intolerance may experience bloating and diarrhea when they consume milk, cheese, or other dairy products.

 - Small intestine disorders: Disorders that affect the small intestine can cause malabsorption.
 People who have had a portion of their small intestine surgically removed, such as to treat Crohn's disease, may also experience malabsorption.